junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Dean swallows.
 His heart is being torn to pieces watching Cas like that.
 He asks quietly, "What did you do?"

-"Those people were going to be burn to death, so I tried to get them out.
+"Those people were going to be burned to death, so I tried to get them out.
 And the ones going to be buried in ashes, I had to help them too."
 Cas's eyes wander from Dean's face to somewhere left of the car's window, casting to the space.
 "And then I remember so many others, so many deaths along the way during all those millions of years of watching.
 I never did anything when they died.
-They were so happy dancing around the fires and singing poetries."
+They were so happy dancing around the fires and singing poetry."

 "Who were?"

 "Neanderthals," Cas answers reflexively.
 "And they, the dinosaurs, I mean, if we are to save lives, are they not worth saving?
 Do they deserve to be extinct all those millions of years ago?
 So I went back then, trying to help them too...
 And then I remember there was a planet eons ago, Phaeton, as young as Earth, as beautiful as Saturn.
 I should have saved it, but instead, I watched it explode.
 So I went back trying to correct that wrong too..."

-His gaze shifts back on to Dean's face, more tears dropping.
+His gaze shifts back onto Dean's face, more tears dropping.
 "But Dean, I think...
 I'm afraid I might have made everything even worse than before.
 I don't know what to do...
 I'm sorry --"

-Dean closes his eyes, forcing his breath coming out slowly.
+Dean closes his eyes, forcing his breath to come out slowly.
 He can still hear his heart pounding and blood rushing to his head, burning at the back of his brain.

 He forces his voice gentle and kind when he starts talking again, slow and as patient as he can manage.
 "Okay, here's what we're gonna do --" He leaves a hand on Cas's shoulder, putting a reassuring weight there, hoping Cas can feel it. "-- We'll go back fixing everything you changed, one thing at a time, putting them back the way they were.
 You'll take me with you, no more flying around on your own, wherever you're going."